stebeus/tubstr/README.md

 ## Contributing

 This project is in alpha, so feel free to fork and implement your features.
-Contact me on Discord (stebeus_) if you want to submit your pull request.
+Contact me on Discord (3deltaangle) if you want to submit your pull request.

 ## License